Black Seminoles: Seminole Freedmen exclusion

-The judgement trust was based on the Seminole tribe as it existed in 1823. black Seminoles were not recognized legally as part of the tribe, nor was their ownership or occupancy of land separately recognized.
+The judgement trust was based on the Seminole tribe as it existed in 1823.
+Black Seminoles were not recognized legally as part of the tribe, nor was their ownership or occupancy of land separately recognized.
 The US government at the time would have assumed most were fugitive slaves, without legal standing.
 The Oklahoma and Florida groups were awarded portions of the judgement related to their respective populations in the early 20th century, when records were made of the mostly full-blood descendants of the time.
 The settlement apportionment was disputed in court cases between the Oklahoma and Florida tribes, but finally awarded in 1990, with three-quarters going to the Oklahoma people and one-quarter to those in Florida.

-However, the black Seminole descendants asserted their ancestors had also held and farmed land in Florida, and suffered property losses as a result of US actions.
+However, the Black Seminole descendants asserted their ancestors had also held and farmed land in Florida and suffered property losses as a result of US actions.
 They filed suit in 1996 against the Department of Interior to share in the benefits of the judgement trust of the Seminole Nation of Oklahoma, of which they were members.
+In 1999, the Seminole Freedmen's suit against the government was dismissed in the United States Court of Appeals for the Tenth Circuit; the court ruled the Freedmen could not bring suit independently of the Seminole Nation of Oklahoma, which refused to join.
+As a sovereign nation, they could not be ordered to join the suit.

 In another aspect of the dispute over citizenship, in the summer of 2000 the Seminole Nation of Oklahoma voted to restrict members, according to blood quantum, to those who had one-eighth Seminole ancestry, basically those who could document descent from a Seminole ancestor listed on the Dawes Rolls, the federal registry established in the early 20th century.
 At the time, during rushed conditions, registrars had separate lists for Seminole-Indian and Freedmen.
 They classified those with visible African ancestry as Freedmen, regardless of their proportion of Native American ancestry or whether they were considered Native members of the tribe at the time.
-This excluded some black Seminole from being listed on the Seminole-Indian list who qualified by ancestry.
+This excluded some Black Seminole from being listed on the Seminole-Indian list who qualified by ancestry.